npci/falcon/examples/README.md

 ```
 6. **Deploy Orderer ICA**

-You need to create an admin secret like we did for ROOTCA and update [examples/fabric-ca/ica-orderer.yaml](./fabric-ca/ica-orderer.yaml) with your secret.
-Or create the secret mentioned in this file if you do not want to change it.
-Once done, apply the following.
+Here, we're deplyoing the same Fabric-ca charts for this CA but this will be in ICA mode.
+This time you need to create the kubernetes secret with the username and password that you registered at ROOTCA identities job.
+If you have changed that identities then, create the secret with those values and update the secret name here [examples/fabric-ca/ica-orderer.yaml](./fabric-ca/ica-orderer.yaml) with your secret.
+If you have not touched anything, then simply apply the following.
 ```
 # helm install ica-orderer -n orderer helm-charts/fabric-ca -f examples/fabric-ca/ica-orderer.yaml
 ```
 7. **Deploy Initial peer org ICA**

-You need to create an admin secret like we did for ROOTCA and update [examples/fabric-ca/ica-initialpeerorg.yaml](./fabric-ca/ica-initialpeerorg.yaml) with your secret.
-Or create the secret mentioned in this file if you do not want to change it.
-Once done, apply the following.
+Follow the same ICA Orderer deployment steps here and update [examples/fabric-ca/ica-initialpeerorg.yaml](./fabric-ca/ica-initialpeerorg.yaml) with your secret if you have created the secret with a different name.
+If you have not touched anything, then simply apply the following.
 ```
 # helm install ica-initialpeerorg -n initialpeerorg helm-charts/fabric-ca -f examples/fabric-ca/ica-initialpeerorg.yaml
 ```
-8. **Create Orderer identties with ica-orderer**
+8. **Create Orderer identities with ica-orderer**
 ```
 # helm install orderer-ops -n orderer helm-charts/fabric-ops/ -f examples/fabric-ops/orderer/orderer-identities.yaml
 ```
-9. **Create Initialpeerorg identties with ica-initialpeerorg**
+9. **Create Initialpeerorg identities with ica-initialpeerorg**
 ```
 # helm install initialpeerorg-ops -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/identities.yaml
 ```